hddm-devs/hddm/docs/tutorial_config_subjects.rst

 inference about individual subjects we will assume that they are distributed as the rest of the group, particularly if the overall data set is well captured by little variance in subject parameters.
-The more data we have the less individual subject estimates will be shrinked to the group mean.
+The more data we have the less individual subject estimates will be shrunk to the group mean.

 While creating a configuration file and calling hddm_fit.py is quite easy, this approach is also quite limited.
 Thus, if you want to build